ibme-qubic/svbdoc/doc/implementation.rst

 .. note::
-    If both prior and posterior are multivariate Gaussian distributions an analytic expression for the latent cost is available which does not require the use of a sample.
+    If both prior and posterior are multivariate Gaussian distributions an analytic expression for the latent loss is available which does not require the use of a sample.
 In this case we use this instead of the calculation described above, and an additional operation is defined in the MVN posterior for this.

-The final cost function is then defined as a mean over voxels of the cost tensor, i.e. a scalar.
+The final cost function is then defined as a mean over voxels of the loss tensor, i.e. a scalar.
 This is to ensure that the optimizer has a single value to optimize the parameters over.